apache/mxnet/docs/api/clojure/symbol.md

 ## How to Compose Symbols

-The symbolic API provides a way to configure computation graphs.
+The Symbolic API provides a way to configure computation graphs.
 You can configure the graphs either at the level of neural network layer operations or as fine-grained operations.

 The following example configures a two-layer neural network.